pinax/pinax/docs/apps_list.md

 Apps that need to be assessed and triaged:

 ## [django-user-accounts](https://github.com/pinax/django-user-accounts)
+django-user-accounts provides a Django project with a very extensible infrastructure for dealing with user accounts.
 ## [django-mailer](https://github.com/pinax/django-mailer)
+django-mailer is a reusable Django app for queuing the sending of email.
 ## [django-waitinglist](https://github.com/pinax/django-waitinglist)
+django-waitinglist is a Django waiting list app for running a private beta with cohorts support.
 ## [pinax-points](https://github.com/pinax/pinax-points)
+pinax-points is a points, positions and levels app for Django.

+pinax-points, formerly agon, provides the ability to track points on arbitrary objects in your system.
+The common case being User instances.
+It can additionally keep track of positions for these objects to produce leaderboards.

+This code has mostly been pulled out of typewar and made slightly more generic to work well.
 ## [pinax-referrals](https://github.com/pinax/pinax-referrals)
+pinax-referrals provides a Django site with referrals functionality.
 ## [pinax-ratings](https://github.com/pinax/pinax-ratings)
+pinax-ratings is a ratings app for Django.
 ## [pinax-testimonials](https://github.com/pinax/pinax-testimonials)

 ## [pinax-blog](https://github.com/pinax/pinax-blog)